DaSh1101/pyco-fusion/README.md

 - Toggle to scan through a list of saved networks and auto-connect.

 ### 4. OLED I2C Display Support
-- Custom-made drivers to support OLED I2C displays.
+- Custom-made drivers to support ssd1306 OLED I2C displays.
+- [WARNING] These will no longer be supported in future versions, in favor of HDMI or LCD displays
+- You can modify the code to hearts desire though if you'd like to add support!
 ## Getting Started

 To get started with PycoFusion, follow the installation steps mentioned above.
 Once installed, explore the built-in features and customize your experience.